 For the 2023/2024 Annual Action Plan, City of Douglas will provide assistance to low- and moderate-income areas of the city in addition to improving the city as a whole.
-Assistance will be made available for improvements to sewers along 15th Street between A and B Avenues, which is located in Census Tract 902 Block Group 2.
-The subject block group has an LMI percentage of 75%.
+Assistance will be made available for improvements to Veterans Park, 645 Dolores Avenue, Douglas, AZ 85607 in Census Tract 8 and is adjacent to many of the City's low- and moderate-income block groups.